-17. Depreciation: Include depreciation of all depreciable assets in this item; no depreciation expense should be listed elsewhere on this schedule.
-Depreciation on care-related assets is an allowable cost subject to the following conditions.

-- 1. Depreciation must be computed on a straight line basis, starting from the date of completion or installation.
+- 16. Depreciation: Include depreciation of all depreciable assets in this item; no depreciation expense should be listed elsewhere on this schedule.
+Depreciation on care-related assets is an allowable cost subject to the following conditions. - 1.
+Depreciation must be computed on a straight line basis, starting from the date of completion or installation.
 If an accelerated method is used for book purposes, an adjustment must be made in column 5 of Schedule IV. - 2.
 Depreciation must be based on historical cost of the asset (purchased assets) or fair market value at the time of donation or inheritance of the asset (donated or inherited assets).
 Adjustments in basis are not allowable for purchase of partnership interest, for other transfer of assets among related parties or due to purchase of capital stock.
 The basis of the building and equipment may not be increased by retroactively capitalizing costs which were previously expensed on the books by the provider. - 3.
-Depreciation must be spread over the useful life of the asset using the American Hospital Association guidelines followed by Medicare.
+Depreciation must be spread over the useful life of the asset.
+The useful life and classification of an asset should be determined using the "Estimated Useful Lives of Depreciable Hospital Assets" published by the American Hospital Association.
 Single items of equipment purchased at a cost of \$2,500 or more with an estimated life of two years or more are to be depreciated.
 If items with estimated lives of two years or more are acquired in quantity and the cost of the quantity is at least \$2,500, these items must also be depreciated over their useful lives.
-Single items of repair which cost \$2,500 or more and have a useful life of two years or more are to be considered as capital improvements and must be depreciated over the useful life of the item.
-Leasehold improvements costing \$2,500 or more are to be depreciated over the remaining life of the lease (including extensions) or the useful life of the improvement, whichever is shorter.
+Single items of repair which cost \$2,500 or more, and have a useful life of two years or more are to be considered as capital improvements and must be depreciated over the useful life of the item.
+Leasehold improvements costing \$2,500 or more are to be depreciated over the useful life of the iseful life of the lease (including extensions) or the useful life of the improvement, whichever is shorter.
 Depreciation expense on new fixed assets must be based upon the number of months used in the current year.

 All costs relating to each equipment item, improvement or repair project must be aggregated before being compared to the \$2,500 threshold in the previous paragraph.
-For example, if the SLF incurs a \$600 labor cost and materials cost totaling \$2,000 for one repair project, then the total of \$2,600 must be capitalized rather than be recorded as a current year operating expense.
+For example, if the nursing home incurs a \$600 labor cost and materials cost totaling \$2,000 for one repair project, then the total of \$2,600 must be capitalized rather than be recorded as a current year operating expense.

 - 4. Depreciation lives must be consistent from year to year.
-Also, the provider is not allowed to decrease the accumulated depreciation which was originally reported on the first Medicaid cost report. - 18.
+Also, the provider is not allowed to decrease the accumulated depreciation which was originally reported on the previous cost reports. - 17.
 Interest: Enter working capital interest and interest on care-related long-term debt from Schedule X, column 9, line 7.

-Reasonable and necessary interest on both current and long-term capital indebtedness is an allowable cost provided that the indebtedness is related to SLF resident care.
+Reasonable and necessary interest on both current and long-term capital indebtedness is an allowable cost provided that the indebtedness is related to patient care.
 Interest paid by a facility to a related organization is allowable to the extent it does not exceed the prime rate of interest, but loans from related parties must be for a purpose that otherwise could have been borrowed from an unrelated financial institution.
 However, if the prime interest rate exceeds 125% of the prevailing mortgage rate at the time of the loan, then the interest rate will be limited to 125% of the prevailing mortgage rate.

 Bond financing costs are to be amortized over the term of the bonds.
-This amortization must then be classified on line 18 of Schedule IV.
+This amortization must then be classified on line 17 of Schedule IV.